LiaNB26/ShoppingCart-ReactApp/README.md

 Shopping Cart React App Project
 SVCollege Front End Course 2020

 https://lianb26.github.io/ShoppingCart-ReactApp/

-Used State and Class components to write this app.
+Used State and Class components to write this app
 Used grid css layout, and React Router

 App Description:
 in home page

 	1. can search items by name and/or by category